microweber-packages/laravel-tagged-file-cache/README.md

 # Laravel Taggable File Cache ![Build Status](https://api.travis-ci.org/microweber-packages/laravel-tagged-file-cache.svg?branch=master)

-This package provides a custom file [cache driver](https://laravel.com/docs/5.1/cache#adding-custom-cache-drivers) that supports [Cache Tags](https://laravel.com/docs/5.1/cache#cache-tags) for Laravel 5.1 or Lumen 5.2+.
+This package provides a custom file [cache driver](https://laravel.com/docs/6.x/cache#adding-custom-cache-drivers) that supports [Cache Tags](https://laravel.com/docs/6.x/cache#cache-tags) for Laravel 6.x

 ## Usage
 This product is publicly available under the terms of the MIT license included in this repository.
-Please refer to the current [brand guidelines](https://www.kent.ac.uk/brand) for use of the existing brand.

 ## Installation and Requirements
 First, you'll need to require the package with Composer: